 Sustainability Risks may arise and impact a specific investment made by the Sub-Fund or may have a broader impact on an economic sector, geographical regions or countries, which, in turn, may impact the Sub-Fund's investments.
 To the extent that an ESG event occurs, there may be a sudden, material negative impact on the value of an investment, and hence the Net Asset Value of the Sub-Fund.
-Such negative impact on the Net Asset Value of the Sub-Fund.
+Such negative impact may result in an entire loss of value of the relevant investment(s) and may have an equivalent negative impact on the Net Asset Value of the Sub-Fund.